Barister/odin-restaurant/README.md

-### The Odin Restaurant
+# The Odin Restaurant

-# The Full Stack Curriculum Project to try webpack
+### The Full Stack Curriculum Project to try Webpack